XiaoYang66/anonymous4nlp.github.io/README.md

 "Interpretable Multi-dataset Evaluation for Named Entity Recognition"

 ## Advantages of This Codes
-* The process of generating analysis and diagnosis figures, the latex-sources (utilized to generate the figures), and the web page (used to display the results) are automatic.
+* Generate figures (with latex codes), web pages are automatic.
 * It is easy to delete or add attributes by simply modifying the `conf.ner-attributes`.
 * It is easy to change the bucketing method for a specific attribute by modifying the definition of the bucketing method in  `conf.ner-attributes`.
 * It is easy to extend this code for other sequence labeling tasks.
 Only a few parameters in the `run_task_ner.sh` need to be modified, such as `task_type` and  `path_attribute_conf`.
 (It may be necessary to add or delete attributes appropriately.)